Links on Android Authority may earn us a commission. Learn more.

 Google’s goal with Move Minutes and Heart Points is to make the results of exercising easier to understand.
 It’s a different approach to what other fitness apps offer, but that’s not a bad thing.
 It just means that if you’re already used to tracking your fitness with another app, you may not want to dive right into Google Fit.
 However, the focus on Move Minutes and Heart Points is a seriously valuable way to go about teaching users how to stay healthy.
 Like I said — it’s the fitness app for the rest of us.

 Apps compatible with Google Fit

 Google Fit is its own app.
 Why would you want to connect it with another fitness app?
 There are a few reasons.

 Let’s say you use a Garmin device for tracking your workouts through an app like Strava, but you really love Google Fit’s Move Minutes and Heart Points metrics.
-If you connect your Google Fit account to Strava, your fitness data will automatically transfer over to Google Fit.
+If you connect your Google Fit account to Strava, your fitness data will automatically transfer to Google Fit.